 We too can be deprived of our place in the eternal Heavenly Kingdom if we allow ourselves to be sucked into the vortex of rampant secularism, a plague is so prevalent today.
 Good habits, a vibrant prayer life, the sacraments... these comprise our divinely-tailored suit of armor, our protection against the dishonest promises of a dishonest world.
 We’ll delve deeper into this topic tomorrow.

-In today’s Gospel, we find Jesus in the district of Tyre, where we’re told he entered a house and wanted no one to know about it.
+In our Gospel, we find Jesus in the district of Tyre, where he entered a house and wanted no one to know about it.
 On the heels of the numerous miracles that he was performing (Mark 5:1-20, Mark 5:21-43, Mark 6:53-56, etc) the likelihood of that happening was remote.
-So when a Greek woman fell at Jesus’ feet begging him to drive the demon out of his daughter, the conversation takes this seemingly un-Jesus-like turn:
+So when a Greek woman fell at Jesus’ feet begging him to drive the demon out of her daughter, the conversation takes this seemingly un-Jesus-like turn:

 “Let the children be fed first,” Jesus says, “for it is not right to take the food of the children and throw it to the dogs.”
 The woman in turn replies “Lord, even the dogs under the table eat the children’s scraps.”
 Jesus, astonished by the faith of this woman ~ it would not be the first time in Scripture a foreigner surprises Jesus with his or her faith ~ quickly replies “For saying this, you may go.
 The demon has gone out of your daughter.”
 When the woman went home, she found the child lying in bed and the demon gone.